Adam Baldwin (singer): Career

 In 2013, Baldwin released an award winning self-titled solo debut EP.
 His work was recognized by Music Nova Scotia and he was awarded the titles of Male Artist of the Year and Musician of the Year during the Nova Scotia Music Week in 2014.
 He released his first full length album No Telling When (Precisely Nineteen Eighty-Five) in 2016 and in 2019, he released No Rest for the Wicked.
-Both of these albums won Rock Recording of the Year at the Nova Scotia Music Awards in 2016 and 2019 respectiviely.
+Both of these albums won Rock Recording of the Year at the Nova Scotia Music Awards in 2016 and 2019 respectively.

 In January 2020, Baldwin was invited to perform for a francophone music variety show, Mix Sonore, hosted by Martha Wainwright.
 This meeting between Baldwin and Wainwright turned out to be one that would influence Baldwin to continue to make his music.

 In March 2020, Baldwin launched his Cross-Country Chin Up concert series via Youtube.
 This provided Baldwin with an opportunity to perform to a virtual audience and raise funds for many organizations including the Mental Health Foundation of Nova Scotia, Red Cross Stronger Together Nova Scotia Fund, RCMP Fallen Officer Fund, and the Black Cultural Society for Nova Scotia.
 Two digital EPs: Chin Up Sessions, featuring his own material and Songs for the Parlour, featuring covers, were produced as a result of these sessions.

 September 2022 saw the release of Concertos and Serenades.
+A song from the album, "Lighthouse in Little Lorraine", centred on the true story of a cocaine smuggling ring that embroiled the small fishing village of Little Lorraine, Nova Scotia, in the 1980s.
+The song's music video was directed by Andy Hines, with whom Baldwin subsequently collaborated on the screenplay for a feature film telling of the story.
+The film, Little Lorraine, premiered at the 2025 Toronto International Film Festival, where Hines and Baldwin won the Michael Weir award for best screenwriting.